 Being proactive about selling electronics is one of the best ways to get the most out of your used items.
 Because technology advances so quickly, you can expect your devices to drop in value consistently as the years pass.
-Rather than letting the clutter build up in your home or workplace, try to sell your equipment as soon as you know it’s no longer needed.
+Rather than letting the clutter build up in your home or workplace, try to sell your old IT equipment as soon as you know it’s no longer needed.

 Be Sure To Wipe Your Data